purcellconsult/Python-Core-Basics/README.md

 x =  3
 x =  4
 ```
-Here’s a list of some of the Fibonacci numbers:
+Here's a list of some of the Fibonacci numbers:

     1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144,...